flatironinstitute/sciware/40_SummerIntro/cluster.md

 ## Slurm
-- Wide adoption at universities and HPC centers.
-The skills you learn today will be highly transferable!
+- Wide adoption at universities and HPC centers: same commands work on most clusters (some details are different)
 - Run any of these Slurm commands from a command line on rusty or popeye (or your workstation)

 https://wiki.flatironinstitute.org/SCC/Software/Slurm